hitoshi-watase/sercrod/docs/reference/directives/event-click.md

 - Target event
   `@click` wires the native `click` event to the expression.
-  Nablla does not alter the native `click` semantics; it just adds expression evaluation.
+  Sercrod does not alter the native `click` semantics; it just adds expression evaluation.

 - Expression execution
   The attribute value is treated as a JavaScript snippet (for example `count++`, `toggleOpen()`, or `doSomething($event, item)`).
-  When the click occurs, Nablla evaluates the snippet in the current scope.
+  When the click occurs, Sercrod evaluates the snippet in the current scope.

 - Data writes
   Assignments to properties that exist in the host data are reflected back into the host’s data store.